yapa5475/software_project/TESTING.md

 Registrationformwithoutemail.png shows the form without the email errormessagenoemail.png shows the error message thrown when no email is in the form.

+All of these image files are provided on the gitHub page.

 User Acceptance Tests